alberti42/recoll-macos/docs/index.rst

 currently no way to determine this from the document itself.
-You can set the language to use through the contents of a ``.ocrpdflang`` text file in the same directory as the PDF document, or through the RECOLL\_TESSERACT\_LANG environment variable, or through the contents of an ``ocrpdf`` text file inside the configuration directory.
+You can set the language to use through the contents of a ``.ocrpdflang`` text file in the same directory as the PDF document, or through the RECOLL_TESSERACT_LANG environment variable, or through the contents of an ``ocrpdf`` text file inside the configuration directory.
 If none of the above are used, RCL will try to guess the language from the NLS environment.

+.. _RCL.INDEXING.PDF.XMP:

 XMP fields extraction
 ~~~~~~~~~~~~~~~~~~~~~